|

 the world.
 The monitors detect solar flares and other ionospheric

 disturbances.
-Two versions of the monitor exist - one simple and
+Two versions of the monitor exist - the original SID instruments, and a new, lower-cost SuperSID.

 Earth's ionosphere

-released by the Sun during a solar event.
+released by the Sun during a solar flare.
 By using a receiver

 to monitor the signal strength from distant VLF transmitters,